 There are 3 reasons you need to include Gluteus Minimus exercises in your routine.
 I am not here to tell you any one motivation is better than the next, but here are 3 reasons to kick your butt (the Gluteus Minimus portion of course) into gear:

 1 - Function: Gluteus Minimus strength and power will make you a more explosive and stable athlete.
-Gluteus Minimus exercises work the same muscles that you need to be able to run fast, lift heavy, and jump high - as well as the muscles that keep you strong and stable to withstand resistance.
+Gluteus Minimus exercises work the same muscles you need to run fast, lift heavy, and jump high - as well as the muscles that keep you strong and stable to withstand resistance.

 2 - Lower Back Pain Relief: If your Gluteus Minimus muscles are not working properly, your poor lower back muscles including the QL muscle and spinal erectors are forced to take up the slack.
 Exercise Gluteus Minimus to avoid the gnarly Gluteus Minimus pain pattern.

-3 - Aesthetics: Gluteus Minimus exercises will not only build strength and size in the Gluteus Minimus muscle, but they will also engage surrounding gluteal muscles that give your rear-end an attractive look.
+3 - Aesthetics: Gluteus Minimus exercises will not only build strength and size in the Gluteus Minimus muscle but also engage surrounding gluteal muscles that give your rear end an attractive look.